aspose-cells/Aspose-Cells-Tutorials/cells/portuguese/net/smart-markers-dynamic-data/generic-list-smart-markers/_index.md

     new Person("Jamima Winfrey", 18),
     new Person("Reham Smith", 15)
 };
-//Crie o segundo objeto professor
+// Crie o segundo objeto do professor
 Teacher h2 = new Teacher("Masood Shankar", 40);
 h2.Students = new List<Person>
 {